Updates to The One

 Made completely of SilNylon, this tent is effective at forcing water to bead up and run off, although nylon does absorb water over time and thus stretches and sags slightly, a minor drawback.

-Because the interior walls, floor, and bug netting are permanently sewn in place, there is no option with this tent to go modular and remove the aspects that are not needed when in dryer, less buggy climates.
+Because the interior walls, floor, and bug netting are permanently in place, there is no option with this tent to go modular and remove the aspects that are not needed when in arid, less buggy climates.
 The One is also not free-standing, like the more adaptable and versatile Nemo Hornet Elite with its dedicated poles and double wall design, so needs six stake out points in ground soft enough to take them, or quite a few large and heavy rocks if the ground is too firm.
 Both of these affect its adaptability a bit.

 Showing the non-vestibule side of the tent, its a vertical inner wall with a small beak awning for protection.
 This design necessitates setting it up in a place where this side will not be exposed to full winds.
 While it isn't free-standing, we managed to tension it with only rocks on this nice slickrock campsite.

 Over the years we have found that setting up tarp tents is not nearly as intuitive as a dedicated pole tent such as the Big Agnes Fly Creek HV2 Platinum, and requires a fair bit of practice.

 However, once the learning phase is over, they can be set up very quickly and easily by just one person.
 The One is no exception and is about as quick as they come.

 Setup with one person is pretty easy, especially since staking out the corners as the first step holds the tent in place if there is wind.
 With a little practice, we could easily set this tent up alone in less than 1.5 minutes.